QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 Morison Equation
 ================
-QBlade also offers the possibility to model hydrodynamic loads on slender cylindrical bodies via the Morison equation.
+QBlade also offers the possibility to model hydrodynamic loads on slender cylindrical bodies with a full Morison equation approach.
 This is especially useful for calculating distributed hydrodynamic loads on the members and allow substructure flexibility.
 QBlade considers two types of Morison forces on cylindrical elements: normal forces that act at the center of the element and axial forces that act at the ends of the element.